cryptomator/docs/source/desktop/volume-type.rst

 Volume types play an important role when handling your files.

 When you unlock a vault, Cryptomator makes decrypted files available in your file manager by mounting a virtual drive on your operating system.
-This mounting of a virtual drive is handled differently depending on the volume type chosen in Cryptomator's settings.
+This mounting of a virtual drive is handled differently depending on the volume type chosen in Cryptomator's preferences.

 Cryptomator currently offers choice between three *volume types* .
 Each volume type has its own requirements, settings, benefits, and drawbacks.